Skip to content

 LangChain

-Privacera’s integration via LangChain is designed to be nearly touch-free.
-This is facilitated through the use of Privacera's Shield library, which transparently intercepts calls within LangChain, enforcing policies on the original prompt as well as whenever prompts are altered, whether due to Chains or Retrieval Augmented Generation (RAG).
+PAIG integration via LangChain is designed to be nearly touch-free.
+This is facilitated through the use of PAIG Shield library, which transparently intercepts calls within LangChain, enforcing policies on the original prompt as well as whenever prompts are altered, whether due to Chains or Retrieval Augmented Generation (RAG).
 The objective is to ensure that policy adherence is seamlessly maintained across all interactions within the application, irrespective of prompt modifications.

 Here are the Quick Start options for trying out the integrations with LangChain.

 1. Google Colab Notebook: You can experiment with the LangChain integration using a Google Colab notebook.
 This option only requires a Google account.
-Google Colab provides a free Jupyter notebook environment where you can run the Privacera SecureChat application.
+Google Colab provides a free Jupyter notebook environment where you can run the PAIG SecureChat application.

 2. Sample Application: You can download the sample application and run it in your local environment.
 This option requires Python to be installed locally.